Dusky munia

-The dusky munia (Lonchura fuscans) is a species of estrildid finch which is endemic to Borneo.
+The dusky munia (Lonchura fuscans) is a species in the estrildid finch Family and is endemic to Borneo.
 It is also commonly referred to as the Dusky mannikin and the Bornean munia.
-It is in the family of perching birds (Passeriformes) and is in the genus Lonchura.
-It is a monotypic species, and there are no subspecies in the genus.
+It is in the genus Lonchura and is a monotypic species, so there are no subspecies.

 Distribution and habitat

 The status of the species is evaluated as Least Concern.
 It is most commonly spotted on the Island Borneo, but can be found in Brunei, Indonesia, Malaysia, and the Philippines.
 It is also an introduced species in Natuna, Banggi, Cagayan and Sulu Islands.
 While the population size of the species is unknown, the population growth is stable, and virtually unthreatened.
 It is found in subtropical/ tropical lowland shrubland, forest and grassland habitat.
 Its habitat can vary widely, with sightings being recorded in the foothills of the island Borneo, grasslands, and agricultural fields such as rice paddy fields.
 They also tend to reside along riverbanks, reed-beds, secondary scrub and cultivated areas, from sea-level all the way up to 500 meters above ground.
 They are not migrants, and do not venture outside of their habitat during seasonal changes like many other species of birds.